Automation

 Data capture refers to extracting data from physical or digital documents, such as PDFs or images, and converting them into formats that computers can understand.
 Formats that computers can read include CSV (Comma-Separated Values), XML (Extensible Markup Language), and JSON (JavaScript Object Notation).

 In the past, data capture was a manual process.
-Businesses would have to hire workers to manually input data from paper documents into digital formats.
+Businesses would have to hire workers to read the paper documents, identify data fields that need to be extracted, and manually enter the relevant information into different software or a centralized system.
 This was not only time-consuming but also error-prone.
 Even a simple typo could result in incorrect data input into the system, leading to downstream issues.

 Now, with more advanced technologies, businesses can automate data capture.
-Automated data capture uses technology, such as optical character recognition (OCR) and intelligent document recognition (IDR), to extract data from documents automatically.
+Automated data capture uses technology, such as optical character recognition (OCR), machine learning (ML), natural language processing (NLP), and more, to extract data from documents automatically.
 This is a much more efficient and accurate way to capture data, eliminating the need for manual input.

 Organizations can use data capture technologies in a variety of ways, such as:

 • Financial institutions can use data capture to automate customer onboarding.
-By capturing data from passports, IDs, and proof of address, banks and insurance companies can quickly and easily verify customer identity.
+By capturing data from passports, IDs, and proof of address, banks and insurance companies can quickly and easily verify customer identity to avoid money laundering and other illegal corruption schemes.

 • Healthcare organizations can use data capture to streamline patient intake.
 By capturing data from patient forms, hospitals can speed up the admissions process and reduce paperwork.